- Health Regulations

 If you have booked through a travel agent, a representative will accompany you to the terminal to complete all formalities.

 The Left Luggage service is situated within the Payanke Lounge, located on the first floor of the Domestic Terminal.
-The fee for this service is as follows:
+Feel free to visit the Payanke Lounge website to see the fees.

 Do note that due to high demand and limited space, it is recommended that this service is booked ahead of time to avoid disappointment.